 Daily guided tours depart on the hour with the last tour leaving at 4 p.m.
 Allow for time to explore the visitor center exhibits and the surrounding nature trails.

-Take a newly developed 45-minute family-friendly guided tour of Lindbergh's boyhood home.
-Uncover the origins of a curious, imaginative and extraordinary boy who grew up along the Mississippi River, and went on to become an environmental activist, inventor and aviation pioneer.
+Lindbergh - Extraordinary Boy: This 45-minute family-friendly guided tour of Lindbergh's boyhood home, uncovers the origins of a curious, imaginative and extraordinary boy who grew up along the Mississippi River, and went on to become an environmental activist, inventor and aviation pioneer.

 The Charles A. Lindbergh Historic Site holds many signature events throughout the year.

 See a complete list of visitor amenities including accessibility and dining options.

 The following area attractions offer packaged admission for group tours: Pine Grove Zoo, Minnesota Fishing Museum, Linden Hill Event and Conference Center, Minnesota Military Museum, Charles A. Weyerhauser Memorial Museum/Morrison County Historical Society and Camp Ripley.
 Packages can be arranged through the Little Falls Convention and Visitors Bureau.
 Pricing depends on package choices.

 Nature Trail Walking Tour: Charles Lindbergh once said that the Mississippi River, "has wound its way in and out of my life like the seasons."
 Follow the Lindbergh Historic Site Nature Trail down to the river’s edge, see the Lindbergh House from below and be on the lookout for wildlife.
 This trail connects to the Charles A. Weyerhaeuser Memorial Museum and Charles A. Lindbergh State Park trail systems.